 1. Be selective with your diet

-Just as the diet is essential for various health issues, it is also helpful for the health of the bones and joints.
-There are various fruits and vegetables that are helpful in the protection of the joints and reduces its pain.
+The diet is vital for bone and joint health, as well as other health issues.
+There are various fruits and vegetables that are helpful in the protection of the joints and reduce their pain.
 Having inflammatory food items like dairy products, sugar, meat, and saturated fats can increase joint pain.
-So, look for anti-inflammatory vegetables and fruits as well as whole grains that help in working on the pain in the joints.
-Boost your calcium levels through your diet like yellow and green veggies, which keep the bones strong and reduce the chances of developing osteoporosis.
-Indeed, healthy diet is must to follow if you want a good bone health.
+So, look for anti-inflammatory vegetables and fruits, as well as whole grains that help work on the pain in the joints.
+Boost your calcium levels through your diet, like yellow and green veggies, which keep the bones strong and reduce the chances of developing osteoporosis.
+Indeed, a healthy diet is a must to follow if you want excellent bone health.

 2. Look for Vitamin D

-Vitamin D is much helpful for absorbing the calcium in your body.
-For this, increase the intake of resources like oily fish which includes trout, salmon fish, tuna, and whitefish for getting the required amount of Vitamin D. Other resources for getting the required amount of Vitamin D includes eggs, mushrooms, cereals, milk, etc. Apart from these ingredients, the sunlight is also the best way to increase the Vitamin D levels in the body for the absorption of calcium.
-In case you are suffering from its deficiency, you can look for supplements for Vitamin D after consulting with your doctor.
+Vitamin D is very helpful for absorbing the calcium in your body.
+For this, increase the intake of resources like oily fish, which includes trout, salmon, tuna, and whitefish, to get the required amount of vitamin D. Other resources for getting the required amount of vitamin D include eggs, mushrooms, cereals, milk, etc. Apart from these ingredients, sunlight is also the best way to increase vitamin D levels in the body through the absorption of calcium.
+In case you are suffering from its deficiency, you can look for supplements for vitamin D after consulting your doctor.

-Just as Vitamin D and calcium are essential for the health of your joints and bones, protein is also helpful.
+Just as vitamin D and calcium are essential for the health of your joints and bones, protein is also helpful.
 Surprisingly, the bones contain 50% protein in them.
-Having low protein levels affects the absorption of calcium levels in the body which also disturbs the formation of the bones and its breakdown.
-On the other hand, having too many proteins in the body can percolate the calcium from the bones and also increase the acid levels in the blood.
+Having low protein levels affects the absorption of calcium levels in the body, which also disturbs the formation of the bones and their breakdown.
+On the other hand, having too many proteins in the body can leach calcium from the bones and also increase the acid levels in the blood.
 So, look for protein sources like seafood, lean meat, legumes, beans, nuts, and soy products.

 4. Keep a watch on your weight

-Just as the weight is the root of several health issues like diabetes, blood pressure, etc. it also comes with an impact on the health of the bones and joints.
-The people suffering from obesity or overweight are likely to have weak bones and joints which results in pain in the joints like back pain, knee pain, hip pain, etc. Every pound of your weight pressurizes the bone or joints which weakens them leading to minor or even severe bone or joint issues.
+Just as weight is the root of several health issues like diabetes, blood pressure, etc., it also comes with an impact on the health of the bones and joints.
+The people suffering from obesity or overweight are likely to have weak bones and joints, which results in pain in the joints like back pain, knee pain, hip pain, etc. Every pound of your weight pressurizes the bone or joints, which weakens them, leading to minor or even severe bone or joint issues.
 Such people are also likely to suffer from fractures.

 5. Don’t miss exercises

 Yes, exercises are also helpful in keeping the bones, muscles, and joints strong.
-Rather than seating in a single position for long hours, one should keep on moving or have some physical exercises in their routine.
-This circulates the synovial fluid that boosts the smooth movements of the bones.
-Again, exercising is a biological process which is known as autophagy that helps in removing the damaged cells inside the joints.
-So, look for walks, swimming, exercises, and even yoga which would increase both flexibility and strength of the joints, muscles, and bones.
+Rather than sitting in a single position for long hours, one should keep on moving or have some physical exercises in their routine.
+This exercise circulates the synovial fluid that boosts the smooth movements of the bones.
+Again, exercising is a biological process known as autophagy that helps in removing the damaged cells inside the joints.
+So, look for walks, swimming, exercises, and even yoga, which would increase both flexibility and strength of the joints, muscles, and bones.

 6. Boost the strength of your muscles